Best Bitcoin Mining Software Reviewed

 Cons: Supports only BitMinter’s pool, As of writing, the pool shows little activity

-Originally started as an idea to create a user friendly mining software, Bitminter is now a fully fledged mining pool.
+Originally started as an idea to create a user friendly mining software, Bitminter was a fully fledged mining pool.
 It belongs in this article thanks to its dedicated client which allows you to use its services quickly and easily.

 The software’s official website is quite complete and straightforward.
 For the creators of the program, it’s all about making Bitcoin mining “easy” and winning “high payouts”.

 BitMinter is different because it’s a software that belongs to a mining pool, so your initial step is to register and fill in the pool sign-up form.
 It’s a great option if you’re looking for a simple installation.

 Besides being available for operative systems like Windows, Linux and Mac OS X, BitMinter assures a good mining speed and long polling in order to reduce stale work.